Leman Russ Tactics & Full Breakdown

 And so from this, we’ll be able to see which Leman Russ variant is most effective against each type of target.
 And which doctrines, orders and Stratagems are worth using and which are not given a specific target.

 I won’t write about each variant because the results speak for themselves.
-E.g a Punisher wrecks against hordes and suck against Knights.
+E.g a Punisher tank will destroy hordes and suck against Knights.

 Leman Russ Tactics – The Results